chrisrossi/kemmering/docs/index.rst

 `in_context`
 ------------

-:class:`in_context <kemmering.in_context>` works very simlarly to `in_context`
+:class:`in_context <kemmering.in_context>` works very simlarly to
-but accepts a sequence of keys as an argument and can traverse a seris of nested dictionaries to retrieve a value from the context:
+`from_context` but accepts a sequence of keys as an argument and can traverse a seris of nested dictionaries to retrieve a value from the context:

 .. doctest:: in_context